coolsamson7/aspyx/docs/index/service.md

         return invocation.proceed()
 ```

+Several configuration values are respected:

+- "http.timeout": timeout in s.
+Defaults to 1
+-
 ### Performance

 I benchmarked the different implementations with a recursive dataclass as an argument and return value.